 Enjoy your Iceland trip!
 Be sure to send us your glacier climbing mountain picture (like the one below) with all your neat gear from this ultimate Iceland packing list!

-Jon is the founder of Travendly.
-While home is New York City he loves traveling the world, experiencing new cultures and finding those off the beaten path hikes.
-When not traveling he's most likely hanging with his dog, Nema, or improving (his oft bad) fantasy baseball team
+While Jon lives in New York City he loves traveling the world, experiencing new cultures and finding those off the beaten path hikes.
+When not traveling he's most likely improving (his oft bad) fantasy baseball team